 The value of big data lies in how you analyze it.
 Gathering and analyzing structured and unstructured data is important to operating your call center at peak performance.
 The key to employing analytics lies in understanding the data that is available, and how that data can be used to improve your call center operation.

 It’s critical that your multi-channel contact center only mines the data that matters for identifying patterns and trends.
-You will need analytics tools and processes in place to analyze that data for business intelligence purposes and to reveal agent performance and customer insights.
+You will need call center analytics tools and processes in place to analyze that data for business intelligence purposes and to reveal agent performance and customer insights.

 Gather call center data in a different way; one that’s 100% focused on driving value and providing a robust and accurate picture of your performance.
 To get started, you need to be able to answer four questions: